skoolkid/skoolkit/sphinx/source/skool-macros.rst

 arithmetic operations or skool macros, then the entire specification must be enclosed in parentheses.

+If ``fname`` contains an image path ID replacement field (e.g.
+``{ScreenshotImagePath}/udg``), the corresponding parameter value from the :ref:`Paths` section will be substituted.

-If an image with the given filename (``fname``) doesn't already exist, it will be created.
-If ``fname`` starts with a '/', the filename is taken to be relative to the root of the HTML disassembly; otherwise the filename is taken to be relative to the directory defined by the ``UDGImagePath`` parameter in the :ref:`paths` section of the ref file.
+If ``fname`` starts with a '/', the filename is taken to be relative to the root of the HTML disassembly.

+If ``fname`` contains no image path ID replacement fields and does not start with a '/', the filename is taken to be relative to the directory defined by the ``UDGImagePath`` parameter in the :ref:`paths` section.

+If ``fname`` does not end with '`.png`' or '`.gif`', that suffix (depending on the default image format specified in the :ref:`ref-ImageWriter` section of the ref file) will be appended.

+If an image with the given filename doesn't already exist, it will be created.

 For example::